evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 Multiple tabs is a Pro feature available in the Evidently Cloud.
 {% endhint %}

-By default, all new Panels appear on the same monitoring Dashboard.
-You can create named Tabs to organize them.
+By default, you add Panels appear to a single monitoring Dashboard.
+You can create Tabs to organize them.

 {% tabs %}

 {% tab title="UI" %}

 Enter the "edit" mode on the Dashboard (top right corner) and click "add Tab".
 To create a custom Tab, choose an “empty” tab and give it a name.

 Proceed with adding Panels to this Tab as usual.

 {% endtab %}

-{% tab title=”API" %}
+{% tab title="API" %}

 **Connect to a Project**.
 Load the latest Dashboard configuration into your Python environment.

 ```python